zadei/pianoflow/docs/README.md

 This is a v1 focused on solo acoustic piano practice.
 The following are explicitly out of scope:

-- MIDI input/output
 - Multi-instrument support
 - User accounts or progress persistence
 - Mobile support
-- Audio playback of the sheet music
-- Polyphonic chord detection — v1 is monophonic; play chords as arpeggios